-With the first primary debates of the 2020 U.S. presidential election scheduled for Wednesday and Thursday of this week, the candidates recently began unveiling foreign-policy platforms.
+With the first two primary debate rounds of the 2020 U.S. presidential election complete, the candidates have had a chance to talk about foreign policy.
 But even as President Donald Trump’s military brinkmanship with Iran and tariff war with China have kept foreign news in the headlines, it remains unclear how long the heightened attention on foreign policy in this election will last, compared with previous ones.

 To help answer these questions, Foreign Policy tracked down the foreign-policy questions asked at primary debates going back 20 years.
 Debate transcripts were available from the American Presidency Project at the University of California, Santa Barbara and the video archives at C-SPAN.
 In some instances, transcripts did not exist.
 If the video footage was available, we watched and transcribed the debates ourselves.

 What constitutes a foreign-policy question?
 We divided them into 13 different key topics.
 Most topics are commonly occurring countries of interest, but we also included categories for terrorism and trade.
 We started with the 2000 election year, because it was the last election before 9/11 and the first of the 21st century.
 We have also begun tracking the questions asked during the 2020 debates, although bear in mind that the sample size is small so far.
 But as seen in the chart below, there have already been nearly as many foreign-policy questions asked this season as the entire 2000 primary debate cycle.

 Here are our key takeaways:

 Foreign policy was discussed more in 2004 and 2008 than any other election year